springfall2008/batpred/docs/install.md

 CAUTION: If you are upgrading AppDaemon from an older version to version 0.15.2 or above:

 - Make sure you have access to the HA filesystem, e.g. I use the Samba add on and connect to the drives on my Mac, but you can use ssh also.
-- Update AppDaemon to 0.15.2
+- Update AppDaemon to the latest version
 - Go into addon_configs/a0d7b954_appdaemon and edit appdaemon.yaml.
 You need to add app_dir (see above) to point to the old location and update your logfile location (if you have set it).
 You should remove the line that points to secrets.yaml (most people don't use this file) or adjust it's path to the new location (/homeassistant/secrets.yaml).